subugoe/oa2020cadata/analysis/paper.md

 ### Global publisher market share

-Based on the dataset `journal_publisher_14_18` the global market share of publishing houses in terms of articles and reviews indexed in the Web of Science can be analyzed for the period 2014-18.
-The following table shows the overall market share for the ten largest publishers.
+Based on the dataset `journal_publisher_14_18` the global market share of publishing houses as measured by articles and reviews indexed in the Web of Science can be analyzed for the period 2014-18.
+The following table shows the overall market share of the ten largest publishers.
 The following figure presents a breakdown by journal business model, differentiating between subscription journals and fully open access journals.